ShadowNode/shadownode.github.io/content/home/commands.md

 These are the commands that don't really fit into any section.

-``/banneditems`` This command will list all the items that have been banned from being used/placed/crafted/broken ingame because of certain reasons.\
+``/banneditems`` This command will list all the items that have been banned from being used/placed/crafted/broken in-game because of certain reasons.
-*To navigate through its pages follow the command below unless your on vanilla or infinity in which case the command is* ``/banneditems [-p number]``
+*To navigate through its pages follow the command below unless your on vanilla in which case the command is* ``/banneditems [-p number]``

-``/page <next|prev|number>`` This command is used by a few plugins that send messages with multiple pages.
-For example if you run `/banneditems` it will most likely return you a message that at the bottom say `1/9`, this means it has 9 pages and you can rotate through those page using this command!\
+``/page <next | prev | number>`` This command is used by a few plugins that send messages with multiple pages.
+For example if you run `/banneditems` it will most likely return you a message that at the bottom say `1/9`, this means it has 9 pages, and you can rotate through those page using this command!
-**Note: On servers like infinity and vanilla this command does not exist!**
+**Note: On servers like vanilla this command does not exist!**

-``/server <name>`` This command will put you on the server you specify. **Note: You still need that version/modpack** You can also run ``/name`` replacing name with the server name for the same effect!
+``/server <name>`` This command will put you on the server you specify. **Note: This only works for 1.12 clients/servers.
+You still need that version/modpack** You can also run ``/name`` replacing name with the server name for the same effect!

 ``/xu_powersharing <player>`` This command will allow you to share GP with others members in your team if you group up. **To use this effectively both sides have to use the command**.